-Caricom to launch new health agency in TrinidadDecember 20th, 2012 in Health
+Caricom to launch new health agency in TrinidadDecember 20, 2012 in Medicine & Health / Health

 (AP)—A Caribbean trade bloc says it has merged five different health research agencies into a single office that has already attracted nearly $10 million in aid.